doctorpod/podflow/README.md

 ## Setting up a podcast episode

-    $ podflow episode [-e number] [name]
+    $ podflow episode [-n number] [name]

 Creates an episode file for an MP3 file.
-If name is omitted the highest alphabetically sorted MP3 file is assumed (searches any folder named *media*, *mp3*, or *mp4* else the current folder).
+If name is omitted the highest alphabetically sorted MP3 file is assumed (searches any folder named *media*, *mp3* else the current folder).
 The resulting file is written to any folder named *episodes* else the current folder.
 The following values are pre-populated: *number:*, *year:* and *pubdate:* are based on the current time, and *explicit:* defaults to the value set in *series_config.yml*.
 If the MP3 file is already tagged, these values are used to pre-populate the corresponding values in the episode file.
 Existing episode files will not be overwritten.

-The *-e number* option indicates the episode number.
+The *-n number* option indicates the episode number.
 If omitted this is derived from the name if it begins with a number.
 If it can't be derived, 0 is assumed.

 Episode files have the following format: